connexta/MERLIN_Microservice_POC/README.md

 # Purpose

-The Merlin SoS message transformation service receives data from the `stream-merlin-input` Kafka topic, determines the content-type of the message, transforms its contents to `JSON` and then routes both the `XML` and `JSON` data to the appropriate topics.
+The Merlin SoS message transformation service receives data from the Kafka `input` topics, determines the content-type of the message, transforms its contents to `JSON` and then routes both the `XML` and `JSON` data to the appropriate topics.
 This service also ensures that the required topics are in-place at start-up.